Script Consultant Jobs at Industrial Scripts – How to Apply

 How much are script consultants paid?

 Our fee structure varies from job-to-job depending on various factors, including length of report required, add-ons, turnaround time and other case-by-case variables.
-However, as a steer, if you successfully gained work with us it would be unusual for you to be paid less than $60.00/£40.00, and fees are typically higher.
-Note: for those new to the industry, and script development generally, people do not get into script reading for the money...
+Our rates are typically better than most other script consultancies, and some major production companies/studios.
+Note: for those new to the industry, and script development generally, people do not get into script reading for the money…they get in to it either a) because it’s a paid education or b) because they want to understand the mind of the reader/gatekeeper.

 How available would I need to be, if hired?